vincenttjia/terraform-aws-vpc/README.md

 Terraform module to create all mandatory VPC components.

 This module supports either single-tier (only pubilc subnet) or multi-tier (public-app-data subnets) VPC creation.
+This module supports only up to 4 AZs.

 Usage
 -----